A Madeira expert, Zarin Buckingham from Madeira Relocation & Expat Services, answers all your questions about moving to and settling down in Madeira.

-The island’s year-round temperate climate, incomparable natural beauty, rich cultural heritage, gastronomy based on fresh and varied local ingredients, friendly and hospitable community are only some of the characteristics that attract retirees and digital nomads to this unique spot in the Atlantic Ocean.
+The island’s year-round temperate climate, incomparable natural beauty, rich cultural heritage, gastronomy based on fresh and varied local ingredients, and friendly and hospitable community are only some of the characteristics that attract retirees and digital nomads to this unique spot in the Atlantic Ocean.

 Madeira offers a range of favorable conditions that make it one of the best places in Portugal to retire to.

-Aside from its breathtaking landscapes and mild climate, Madeira is a very affordable place, where the prices of real estate, utilities, transport and use of technology are relatively low.
+Aside from its breathtaking landscapes and mild climate, Madeira is a very affordable place, where the prices of real estate, utilities, transport, and use of technology are relatively low.

 Various regional and international surveys find Funchal, the capital city of Madeira, on top of the list of cities with the best quality of life.
 It is a “Little Big City” that offers a cosmopolitan life without the stress and traffic associated with bigger cities.